 Scoro acts as the planner, communication platform, and billing intermediary all in one.
 Built-in time tracking tools transfer data from projects to invoices, and scheduling software lets managers see resource allocations and dependencies.
 While the variety of project management tools aren’t as robust with Scoro as some of the other options on the list, the extensibility of this platform to business management makes it a great choice for agencies.

-Because Smartsheet has been around for a while, they understand how projects work.
+Because Smartsheet has been around for a while, it understands how projects work.
 There are several ready-made templates available to help new users get started quickly, and you can build repetitive projects like employee onboarding into your own templates to quickly choose over and over again.
-The tool also lets you break free from the basic spreadsheet to view your projects in a kanban-style board, Gantt charts, or a calendar.
+The tool also lets you break free from the basic spreadsheet to view your projects in a Kanban-style board, Gantt charts, or a calendar.
 These views are supplemented by an analytics dashboard that you can customize to view lots of different metrics from throughout your projects.

 The most major drawback of Smartsheet is that most of your work must take place in the spreadsheet view, with all of the quirks and complications of spreadsheets.
 If you’re already an Excel power-user, this might not be so much of a problem, but learning Smartsheet-specific UI and formulas might pose some difficulties for the everyday business user.